 Impact Statement and Expected Outcome(s) Provide the desired outcome (number and percentage) by the final year of the grant from the Health, Education, and Income and Employment Outcomes and Metrics table above.
 Needs Assessment Baseline State the baseline result (number and percentage) for each outcome metric as identified in the resident assets and needs assessment.
-Strategy Provide a brief description of the key strategies and services that will be used to achieve this end of grant outcome.
+Strategy Describe the key strategies and services that will be used to achieve this end of grant outcome.
 Justify why you believe this particular set of strategies will be effective in achieving this outcome.
-In particular, discuss how your strategy is responsive to target housing residents' needs, goals, and perspectives, as identified in the resident assets and needs assessment.
+In particular, discuss how your strategy is tailored and responsive to the unique needs, goals, and perspectives of the target housing residents.
+Describe how your strategy is informed by the resident assets and needs assessment, including both survey data and open-ended information.
+Further, describe the evidence-based or track record of key programs or services with similar populations, and/or why you believe these new or tailored services are likely to work.
 Resource Commitment Identify and explain the uses of Choice Neighborhoods funds and major leverage commitments dedicated to the strategies.
 For leverage commitments, include name of partner, specific commitment, total value of commitment, and number of "slots" dedicated to target housing residents (slots must be specific to target housing residents; numbers must not include slots for other neighborhood residents).